TH3xACE/EDR-Test/README.rst

 Note
 =============

-The project EDR-Test is not published for now but can be shared if you contribute (at least 3 tests - including variant -> Create a pull) or for sponsor contact me on adblue
+The project EDR-Test is not published online for now but can be shared if you contribute (at least 3 tests - including variant -> Create a pull) or for sponsor contact me on adblue2017[@]gmail[.]com

 List of already implemented tests : /img/test-implemented.png